patrickcping/pingone-go-sdk-v2/management/docs/FormFieldFido2.md

 ### NewFormFieldFIDO2

-`func NewFormFieldFIDO2(type_ EnumFormFieldType, position FormFieldCommonPosition, trigger EnumFormFIDO2Trigger, action EnumFormFIDO2Action, label string, ) *FormFieldFIDO2`
+`func NewFormFieldFIDO2(type_ EnumFormFieldType, position FormFieldCommonPosition, key string, trigger EnumFormFIDO2Trigger, action EnumFormFIDO2Action, label string, ) *FormFieldFIDO2`

 NewFormFieldFIDO2 instantiates a new FormFieldFIDO2 object
 This constructor will assign default values to properties that have it defined,